EconomyLens.com

 Related

-Bulgaria wanted to adopt the euro sooner, but Brussels judged its inflation was too high to meet the necessary criteria.
+Bulgaria wanted to adopt the euro sooner but Brussels judged its inflation was too high to meet the necessary criteria.
 EU states that want to join the single currency must demonstrate that their economy has converged with other eurozone countries and that they have their finances under control.
 The conditions include holding inflation to no more than 1.5 percentage points higher than the rate of the three best-performing EU countries.
-When Brussels gave its backing in June, it stated that Bulgaria’s average inflation rate during the 12 months to April 2025 was 2.7 percent, just below the reference value.
+When Brussels gave its backing in June, it said Bulgaria’s average inflation rate during the 12 months to April 2025 was 2.7 percent, just below the needed level.

 © 2024 AFP